iterorganization/IMAS-MUSCLE3/docs/source/training.rst

 All examples assume you have an environment with IMAS-MUSCLE3 up and running.
 If you do not have this yet, please have a look at the :ref:`installation instructions <installing>`.

-.. note:: The visualization actor requires a graphical environment and a browser.
-If you are on ITER's SDCC, it is recommended to follow the training through the NoMachine client.
+For this training you will need access to a graphical environment to visualize the simulation results.
+If you are on SDCC, it is recommended to follow this training through the NoMachine client, and using chrome as your default browser (there have been issues when using firefox through NoMachine).

 Exercise 1a: Understanding the Basic Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^